shipra1611/3D-Brain-Tumor-Segmentation-Using-SwinUNETR/README.md

 > 3D volumetric brain tumor segmentation on the BraTS 2020 dataset using **SwinUNETR** (Swin Transformer U-Net), built with PyTorch and MONAI

-# BraTS 2020 — Brain Tumor Segmentation with SwinUNETR

-3D volumetric brain tumor segmentation on the BraTS 2020 dataset using **SwinUNETR** (Swin Transformer U-Net), built with PyTorch and MONAI.

 ---

 ## Results